vmware/load-balancer-and-ingress-services-for-kubernetes/README.md

 ## Documentation

-Take a look at the following documentation for instructions on installing [AKO - Avi Kubernetes Operator](docs/README.md)
+Take a look at the following documentation for instructions on installing [AKO - Avi Kubernetes Operator] (docs/README.md)

 ## Contributing